BYTE-Club-CCNY/.github/profile/README.md

 ## About Us

 At BYTE, we aim to empower students by providing them with the tools, guidance, and community to turn their ideas into fully developed applications.
+Our goal is to provide students with a learning opportunity that they can talk about during technical interviews.
 We focus on collaborative learning, where students work together to tackle real-world problems, develop apps, and showcase their work in a Demo Night at the end of each semester.

 ## What We Do